-In a life long journey I am glad we have come across this way.
+I am glad we have come across this way.
 You don't know me or haven't heard me.
-Music has been a passion of mine since I remember.
+Sinhala songs and the Sri Lankan music has been a passion of mine since I remember.
 However, I haven't been fortunate to learn music properly in my younger years.
-With the burning desire, now I am attempting to sing some songs, in two languages Hindi (official language of India) and in Sinhala (official language of Sri Lanka).
-Yes, I was born (in Ramboda, a beautiful upcountry city) and raised in Sri Lanka (prosperous land).
-At the moment I live in USA.
-Though, I am far away from my mother land, I always remember and cherish the culture, history, smiling faces and beauty that I grew up in.
-Watching a video, singing a song, participate in cultural activities here, would make my memory run back thousands of miles.
+With the burning desire, now I am attempting to sing some songs, in two languages Hindi songs (official language of India) and Sinhala sons (official language of Sri Lanka).

 Few things I ask you to do until you come back to this site next time

-I have many things in my mind to add later besides Sinhala karaoke songs & Hindi karaoke songs, I am being the engineer of this site, it takes sometime, with thousand things I wanted to accomplish within 24hrs, it's so impractical, yet, I am so glad that I could record few songs and share it with you.
-One thing I want to bring you is Sinhala song lyrics.
+I have many things in my mind to add later besides Sinhala songs karaoke & Hindi karaoke songs, I am being the engineer of this site, it takes sometime, with thousand things I wanted to accomplish in near future, it's so impractical, yet, I am so glad that I could record few Sinhala songs and share it with you.
+One thing I want to bring you is Sinhala songs lyrics.
 There are few volumes in this sites you can access by going to Sinhala song lyrics page.

 Last but not least, perhaps the most important reason why I opened this site is to create an awareness to the severe world hunger, in some parts of the world and therefore, please do not waste food.
 Also please if you are a Sri Lankan living in abroad please join with me helping Empower A Village.
 Feed a child and support their education, it does not take much.
 See how simple it is.
 Visit the website.
 Be happy with whatever little you have, may peace prevail on earth, among communities, among nations, among races, religions, may peace and happiness prevail with you too!!!

-That is a Disney princess kind of a wish.
-Because as long as we think, the things around us are MINE and have the possessive nature we can only have a wishful hope.
+Now that is a wishful thinking.
+Because as long as we think, the things around us are MINE and have the possessive nature we can only have an unrealistic wish.

-Cherio, Tata or let me say Ayubowan once again! live healthy for long.
+Cherio, Tata or let me say Ayubowan once again! live healthy.

-Little history of world karaoke and sinhala karaoke
+Little history of world karaoke and Sinhala song karaoke

 The word karaoke came from two Japanese words.
 The word karaoke can be separated into two words.
 "Kara", shorten word for "karano", meaning empty and then the second "oke", meaning orchestra.
 Translate into English as "empty orchestra".